 Untraditionally British, you can expect the unexpected at Treadwell.
-Surrounded by incredible Oxfordshire countryside, our restaurant plays with sustainably sourced produce and the diverse influences that shape Oxford.
+Surrounded by incredible Oxfordshire countryside, our restaurant plays with locally sourced produce and the diverse influences that shape Oxford.
 It is incredibly British, but perhaps not as you’ve experienced before.

 UNTRADITIONALLY BRITISH

-WINTER MENUS
+SUMMER MENUS

-Every Sunday
+Every Sunday from 12pm

-ROOFTOP BAR
+ROOFTOP BAR & TERRACE

 Our rooftop bar and terrace offers unparalleled views over the iconic spires of Oxford.
 Accessed via the lifts adjacent to Treadwell, it’s the ideal spot to start or end your evening.

-Thursday
+Tuesday to Thursday

-Open from 6pm
+Open from 6pm for drinks

 A STEP BACK IN TIME